RaeXp917/Weather-app/README.md

 ⚠️ **Disclaimer:** This APK is provided "as is" for educational and testing purposes.
 I am **not responsible** for any damage, data loss, or issues caused by using this application.
 Install and use it **at your own risk**.

+Thanks for checking out my project!
+I'm super excited about this one 'cause it shows how much I've improved!
+If you’ve got any tips or feedback, feel free to drop a comment!